 View Tour

-Find some of the best Rwanda group safaris (Rwanda group tours, Rwanda shared tours, Rwanda joining tours) and gorilla trekking tours to visit Rwanda’s gorillas, chimpanzees, and wildlife in Volcanoes, Nyungwe Forest, and Akagera National Parks.
+Rwanda group safaris, also known as Rwanda group tours, shared tours, or joining tours, cover gorilla trekking, chimpanzee tracking, and wildlife viewing across Volcanoes, Nyungwe Forest, and Akagera National Parks.

-Rwanda is famous for its mountain gorillas, found in Volcanoes National Park, which is the main center of attraction.
+Rwanda is best known for its mountain gorillas, found in Volcanoes National Park, the country’s main draw for wildlife travelers.

-While many still associate Rwanda with the 1994 genocide, which saw over 900,000 Rwandans and some foreign nationals lose their lives, the country has since grown into a proud, united, optimistic, and warm nation that welcomes all visitors.
+Rwanda’s history includes the 1994 genocide, in which over 900,000 Rwandans and some foreign nationals lost their lives.
+Since then, the country has rebuilt into a unified, welcoming nation that draws visitors from around the world.

-See some of our group tours to Rwanda above and start planning your Rwanda safari holiday today.
+See our group tours to Rwanda above and start planning your Rwanda safari holiday today.

 Gorilla Trekking Rwanda Shared Tours

-A gorilla trekking safari in Rwanda gives travelers a chance to visit Volcanoes National Park, also known as Parc National des Volcans.
+A gorilla trekking safari in Rwanda takes travelers into Volcanoes National Park, also known as Parc National des Volcans.

-It is the only park that accommodates the endangered mountain gorillas in Rwanda and one of the three places worldwide where they can be found.
+It is the only park in Rwanda that hosts mountain gorillas and one of just three places in the world where they can be found.

-A gorilla safari is an ideal adventure that involves hiking through verdant, thick rain-forests in search of these mighty giants that dwell only in the Virunga Massif.
+A gorilla safari involves hiking through dense rain forest in search of gorillas, which live only within the Virunga Massif.

-Mountain gorilla trekking in Volcanoes National Park is an ultimate wildlife encounter and a major attraction for millions of travelers who come for safari holidays in Rwanda and East Africa.
+Mountain gorilla trekking in Volcanoes National Park is a major draw for travelers visiting Rwanda and East Africa.

-In addition to mountain gorillas, Volcanoes National Park is also home to two habituated troops of golden monkeys, which are playful, entertaining, and delightful for visitors to watch.
+Volcanoes National Park is also home to two habituated troops of golden monkeys, an additional primate encounter for visitors.

 Chimpanzee Trekking Rwanda Group Tours

-There are more opportunities to see chimpanzees than mountain gorillas, and Nyungwe Forest alone is home to 13 different primate species, making it the “primate capital of Rwanda.”
+Chimpanzee sightings are generally more frequent than gorilla sightings, and Nyungwe Forest alone is home to 13 primate species, earning it the nickname “primate capital of Rwanda.”

 Wildlife Viewing Rwanda Group Safaris

-With its pleasantly rolling hills, deep undulating valleys, extensive Savannah plains, and lush papyrus vegetation along the shores of Lake Ihema in the east, Akagera supports a diverse range of wildlife.
+Akagera features rolling hills, valleys, savanna plains, and papyrus vegetation along the shores of Lake Ihema, supporting a wide range of wildlife.

-This includes the largest protected wetland systems in Central Africa, around 480 bird species, including the rare shoebill stork, and approximately 8,000 animals.
+The park contains one of the largest protected wetland systems in Central Africa, around 480 bird species, including the rare shoebill stork, and roughly 8,000 animals.

-Most notably, the park is home to the Big 5 mammals, thanks to the reintroduction of black rhinos in 2017.
+Akagera is home to the Big Five, following the reintroduction of black rhinos in 2017.

 Best Safari Lodges for Rwanda Joining Tours

-These may not always meet the standards of some facilities in the Western world, but your choice will depend on your budget.
+Basic accommodation may not match Western hotel standards, so your choice will depend on your budget.

 When to Visit Rwanda for Tours

-The best time to visit Rwanda is usually during the long dry seasons from June to late September and during the shorter dry seasons from mid-December to February.
+The best time to visit is during the long dry season, from June to late September, or the shorter dry season, from mid-December to February.

-Rwanda’s longer wet season, from March to May, is the lowest period for tourism, with shorter rains occurring between October and early December.
+Rwanda’s longer wet season, from March to May, sees the lowest tourism numbers, with a shorter rainy period from October to early December.

 Joining a Group for Rwanda Safaris